privacyidea/privacyidea/doc/installation/index.rst

 Installation
 ============

+The two ways described here to install privacyIDEA are

+ * the installation via the python package index, which can be used on any Linux distribution and
+ * ready made debian packages for Ubuntu 14.04LTS.

+If you want to upgrade from a privacyIDEA 1.5 installation please read :ref:`upgrade`.

 Python Package Index
 --------------------

 .. index:: pip install, virtual environment

-If you want to upgrade from a privacyIDEA 1.5 installation please read :ref:`upgrade`.

-You can install privacyidea on usually any linux distribution in a python virtual environment like this::
+You can install privacyidea on usually any Linux distribution in a python virtual environment like this::